Charterhouse School: Historic sexual abuse

+As a result, in 2017, Johnson was made the subject of a prohibition order, prohibiting him from teaching in any school, sixth form college, relevant youth accommodation or children's home in England; the order was made with no provision for him to apply for any future restoration of his eligibility to teach.

-In 2018, Cathy Newman, who attended the school on a scholarship said that she was humiliated and sexually harassed while a pupil at the school.
+In 2018, Cathy Newman, who attended the school on a scholarship, said that she was humiliated and sexually harassed while a pupil at the school.
 Other ex-pupils told The Times about experiences including a humiliating initiation ceremony at the school and flashing and groping incidents.
 Rebecca Willis, commenting on similar themes around the time reiterated these themes, but also commented on racism which resulted in Asian children leaving.
 The school has subsequently contacted former pupils to ask them to share concerns.

 Film location

 The school is occasionally used as a film location.
-It was used to represent the Palace of Westminster in the 2018 BBC drama Bodyguard and in seasons 4 and 5 of Netflix's The Crown where the Memorial Chapel and South African Cloisters are made to represent the House of Commons.
-In addition, a location outside of Brooke Hall was used in the filming of The Crown season 5.
-It has previously been used in The Boys are Back, Jupiter Ascending, St Trinians 2, The Mystery of Edwin Drood (an adaptation of a Charles Dickens novel), Foyle's War, An Ideal Husband, and Vampire Academy.
+It was used as a filming location for Jules Shear's music video for his 1983 single Whispering Your Name, in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to the chorus.
+The song would eventually be a hit for Allison Moyet 11 years later.
+It was used to represent the Palace of Westminster in the 2018 BBC drama Bodyguard and in seasons 4 and 5 of Netflix's The Crown where the Memorial Chapel and South African Cloisters are made to represent the House of Commons as well as the film Peterloo which used the chapel as the House of Lords.
+In addition, a location outside Brooke Hall was used in the filming of The Crown season 5.
+It has previously been used in The Boys are Back, Jupiter Ascending, St Trinian’s 2: The Legend of Fritton’s Gold, The Mystery of Edwin Drood (an adaptation of a Charles Dickens novel), Foyle's War, An Ideal Husband, and Vampire Academy.

-Headmasters
+Charterhouse Schoolmasters, Headmasters and Heads

-Old Carthusians
+Notable alumni

 Former pupils are referred to as Old Carthusians, and current pupils as Carthusians.